 Alexanders techniques refers to lessons, not to therapy.

 Jennifer: It is very very important.
 It can be therapeutic for sure but Alexander technique is an educational method.
 It is not a therapy.
 You don’t go to an Alexander teacher to be treated, you go to learn.
 You actually will most likely feel way better so it may feel like a treatment, but along the way you’re actually learning what you can do on your own.
 There are different ways to learn the Alexander technique.
 The way I do it is kind of on the cutting edge because I do most of it online now.
 I have learned I am interested in Alexander himself, he was an actor and had a performance issue himself, he got chorus.
 He learned how to solve his performance problem, his discomfort, by himself.
 And he did it by experimenting and observing himself, getting to know his habit.
 He got to know what he was doing to himself to cause the problem.
 Then he figured out how to solve his own problem.
 And he did it!
 So he cured the voice problem he had and then he was able to teach other people to cure or to deal with their issues whatever they were.
 After 17 years of teaching his methodology, he started using his hands.
 For a long time the Alexander technique was a hands-off communication method.
-So I am interested in how Alexander thought himself without a teacher, what was his tough process.
+So I am interested in how Alexander taught himself without a teacher, what was his thought process.
 That is what I am helping other people to realize that you have so much power in your mind.
 Your mind is so powerful to make changes in your body.
 You have no idea how powerful the mind is.
 It is really simple actually once you realize that it takes:

 - a little bit of patience